pmean/build-website/text/06/ConflictOfInterest-06.md

 > conflict.
 >
 > There is no easy answer, though, for where you would draw the line.
 A
-> general rule is  that the more transparent and replicable the research
+> general rule is<U+FFFD> that the more transparent and replicable the research
 > process is, the less you have to worry about a conflict of interest.
 > So, for example, you might accept a meta-analysis from a group that
 > has a financial stake in the outcome, but not an invited editorial.